 This final picture represents what surely must be the top spot for any railway enthusiast and that is heritage railways.
 This photo is taken at Bewdley station which in itself is a super place to visit and is very nostalgic.
 In this slide we see an Ivatt Class 2 tender loco on a freight train.
 Our heritage railways certainly deserve to be supported.
 Heritage railways are my favourite places to view trains these days.

-Let me know your ‘Top Spots’ on Facebook or Twitter and look out for my Top of the Spots (part 2)
+Let me know your ‘Top Spots’ on Facebook or Twitter read my Top of the Spots (part 2) by clicking here.